developerfitz/cpc-portfolio/README.md

   - Lambda (Compute)
   - S3 (Storage)
   - Boto3 SDK
-    - pre-signed urls
   - API Gateway (Routing)
   - X-Ray (Monitoring)
   - Cloud Watch (Logging)
 - Openpyxl (Excel Library)

-## Plans For Redesign (architect)
-While the prototype works, the architecture can be improved, along with other things.

-- Utilize SDK on the client-side to interact with S3 and Lambda to avoid the use of a pre-signed url
-- Use caching to improve performance and for Script and calls to the [Patentview API](https://api.patentsview.org/cpc_subsection.html).
-- CloudFront for distribution to edge
-- SNS or web socket to allow communication when processing is complete and read for download.
-- use a generator to get data from patents APIs

-### Tech.
-Stack Additions
-- AWS
-  - Amplify SDK (S3, Lambda)
-  - API Gateway (https or web socket)
-  - CloudFront + Caching
-  - SNS or Web socket

 ### Lessons Learned